Weak Diffusion Priors Can Still Achieve Strong Inverse-Problem Performance: Experiments

 We consider four restoration tasks: inpainting, Gaussian deblurring, $4\times$ super-resolution, and nonlinear deblurring for bedroom, church, and human face images.
 For each task–dataset pair (e.g., human face inpainting), we benchmark reconstruction under a strong prior using the DPS algorithm \cite{chung2023diffusion}, which uses a $1000$-step DDPM trained on the same distribution as the target image.
 We then compare against two weak-prior settings: a 3-step DDIM prior trained on matched dataset, and a 3-step DDIM prior trained on mismatched dataset (e.g., LSUN-Church or LSUN-Bedroom).
 For each weak prior, we solve the corresponding task using initial-noise optimization with our optimizer and \textsc{HoldoutTopK} early-stopping strategy, as described in Section \ref{subsec:setup}.
 We choose a $3$-step DDIM prior following the recommendation of \citet{wang2024dmplug}, which includes an ablation study over the number of DDIM steps.

 Table~\ref{tab:cross-domain} reports results for inpainting and $4\times$super-resolution, with the remaining tasks deferred to Appendix \ref{sec:additional experiment}.
-The results suggest weak prior is able to achieve very efficient reconstructions.
+The results suggest weak prior can achieve accurate reconstructions.
 With initial-noise optimization, the few-step, in-domain prior overall outperforms the DPS baseline (which uses an in-domain, $1000$-step prior) across all metrics.
 For example, our method achieves a PSNR gain of $0.88$--$1.80$ dB on inpainting, and an even larger gain on super-resolution.
 These results are also consistent with \citet{wang2024dmplug} and \citet{chihaoui2024blind}.
 Somewhat surprisingly, even with the weakest prior (out-of-domain and few-step generator), performance can still match or exceed DPS.
 For example, using a bedroom-pretrained model for CelebA inpainting, our method achieves PSNR $32.76$, compared to DPS's $31.98$.
-Thus, these results show that even few-step, out-of-domain diffusion generators can serve as effective priors. \footnote{Although our method generally outperforms DPS on these metrics, we do not intend to claim that a ``weak prior'' is strictly better than a ``strong prior'' in any general sense.
-The reason is that DPS is one of the most widely used strong-prior baselines, but it is not necessarily the best inverse-problem solver for every task and dataset.
-Nevertheless, consistently outperforming DPS provides strong evidence that weak, even out-of-domain priors can be practically effective in data-informative regimes.}
+Thus, these results show that even few-step, out-of-domain diffusion generators can serve as effective priors. \footnote{Although our method often outperforms DPS on these metrics, we do not claim that a weak prior is generally better than a strong prior.
+DPS is a widely used strong-prior baseline, but it is not necessarily the best inverse-problem solver for every task or dataset.
+Still, consistent gains over DPS show that weak, even out-of-domain priors can be practically effective when the measurements are sufficiently informative.}